CG-SKYLN/Program.Project/README.md

 [Jump to feedback](https://github.com/CG-SKYLN/Program.Project/blob/gh-pages/README.md#feedback-received)

 ## Program Progress
-An idea of what we wanted the program to look like, created in draw.io, compared to the finished app.
+An idea of what we wanted the program to look like, created in draw.io, compared to the alpha version.

 ### This is what the user will see the moment the app is run.
 We added 2 other car brands to the app.